kryptohaker/CSRFPoC/README.md

 # CSRFPoC - CSRF PoC Generator

-CSRFPoC is a simple Python script that generates a CSRF Proof of Concept (PoC) HTML file from a Burp request file.
+CSRFPoC is a simple Python script that generates a CSRF Proof of Concept (PoC) HTML file from a request.
 It's designed to help security researchers and developers quickly create CSRF PoC files for testing and demonstration purposes.

 ## Features